 The second example will be something called permutations, which are ways in which a set of distinct objects can be shuffled.
-It turns out that any group can be viewed as such a "permutation group", hence it is important to understand the latter.

 In each case we shall discover that there are unexpected properties that can be used to do novel things.
 For instance we shall be able to use the example from the integers to show how one kind of cryptography can be made to work.